-1) The name, address, and social security number of the claimant.

-2) A reference to the decision from which the appeal is taken.

-3) That an appeal from such decision is being made and such appeal is signed.

-4) The grounds upon which such appeal is based.
+- 1) The name, address, and social security number of the claimant. - 2) A reference to the decision from which the appeal is taken. - 3) That an appeal from such decision is being made and such appeal is signed. - 4) The grounds upon which such appeal is based.

 An Employment Appeal Board decision is final agency action.
-If a party disagrees with the Employment Appeal Board decision, they may then file a petition for judicial review in district court.
+If a party disagrees with the Employment Appeal Board decision, they may file a petition for judicial review in district court.

-2. If no one files an appeal of the judge's decision with the Employment Appeal Board within fifteen (15) days, the decision becomes final agency action, and you have the option to file a petition for judicial review in District Court within thirty (30) days after the decision becomes final.
-Additional information on how to file a petition can be found at low a Code §17A.19, which is online at https://www.legis.iowa.gov/docs/code/17A.19.pdf Or by contacting the District Court Clerk of Court https://www.legis.gov/iowa-courts/court-directory/.
+2. If you do not file an appeal of the judge's decision with the Employment Appeal Board within fifteen (15) days, the decision becomes final agency action, and you have the option to file a petition for judicial review in District Court within thirty (30) days after the decision becomes final.
+Additional information on how to file a petition can be found at w ww.iowacourts.gov/efile.
+There may be a filing fee to file the petition in District Court.